Action-Free Offline-to-Online RL via Discretised State Policies¶

 Key Designs¶

-Guided Online Learning Mechanism:
+3. Guided Online Learning Mechanism: Translating State Policy Knowledge to Online Agents

 Loss & Training¶

-- Offline phase: \(\theta \leftarrow \arg\min_\theta \sum (y_1 - Q_\theta(s, \Delta s))^2 + \alpha R_\theta\), where \(y_1 = r + \gamma \bar{Q}_\theta(s', \Delta s')\) and \(\Delta s'\) is sampled according to the softmax of \(Q_\theta(s', \cdot)\).
+- Offline Phase: \(\theta \leftarrow \arg\min_\theta \sum (y_1 - Q_\theta(s, \Delta s))^2 + \alpha R_\theta\), where \(y_1 = r + \gamma \bar{Q}_\theta(s', \Delta s')\), and \(\Delta s'\) is sampled via softmax of \(Q_\theta(s', \cdot)\).

-- IDM training: \(L(\phi) = \|a_{on,off} - I_\phi(s, \Delta s_{off})\|_1 + \|a - I_\phi(s, \Delta s)\|_1\); the L1 loss is more robust to outliers due to its approximation of the median.
+- IDM Training: \(L(\phi) = \|a_{on,off} - I_\phi(s, \Delta s_{off})\|_1 + \|a - I_\phi(s, \Delta s)\|_1\).
+L1 loss is used for its robustness to outliers as it approximates the median.

 Key Experimental Results¶

-| Dataset | BC (w/ actions) | BC \(s'\) | BC \(s'-s\) | BC \(\Delta s\) | DecQN_N (no regularisation) | OSO-DecQN |
+| Dataset | BC (w/ Action) | BC \(s'\) | BC \(s'-s\) | BC \(\Delta s\) | DecQN_N (No Reg) | OSO-DecQN |

 |---|---|---|---|---|---|---|